A blooming town for tourism, Kingston is a popular hub for its historical value and natural beauty.

 A Visitor’s Centre in the museum offers video viewing facilities and observing centers overlooking the restoration shop.

-Kingston-Port Ewen Suspension Bridge
+Drop by the Kingston-Port Ewen Suspension Bridge

 The first north-south automobile highway of New York, the Kingston-Port Ewen Suspension Bridge, is an engineering marvel.